Sandy Hubbell: Minimally Invasive Colorectal Surgery

-Sandy was referred to Allegiance Health general surgeon Shawn Obi, MD.
+Sandy was referred to Allegiance Health general surgeon Shawn Obi, DO.

 “My husband Bill went with me to that first appointment and right from the start we could both tell what a genuinely kind and caring person Dr. Obi was.
 I knew he was in my corner.
 He didn’t talk over us.
 He explained everything really well.”

 Based on the early stage of Sandy’s cancer, Dr. Obi recommended da Vinci robotic surgery because it is less invasive than traditional open surgery and typically results in a shorter recovery time.

 In early September, Dr. Obi used the da Vinci robot to perform a delicate procedure to remove the cancer and reconstruct Sandy’s bowel.
 “Everything went so well.
 I didn’t even have pain afterward.”